to the book the Bhâgavata Purâna

 Chapter 4: The Atrocities of King Kamsa

-(1-2) S'rî S'uka said: 'Nanda overjoyed that a son had been born, broad of mind invited the learned conversant with the Veda, cleansed himself with a bath and dressed himself up.
-To celebrate the birth [in jâtakarma *] had he the mantras chanted and arranged he as well for the worship of the forefathers and demigods as prescribed.
+(1-2) S'uka said: 'Nanda was a man of great devotion.
+Overjoyed that a son had been born, he invited the scholars conversant with the Veda, cleansed himself with a bath and dressed himself up.
+In order to celebrate the birth [with a jâtakarma ceremony*] as was prescribed, he took care that the mantras were chanted, and also arranged for the worship of the forefathers and demigods.

 Chapter 6: The Killing of the Demoness Pûtanâ

-(15-17) The gopas and gopîs, who in their hearts, ears and heads were already shocked by the loud screaming, were terrified to see that massive body of which the mouth had teeth as high as a plow, the nostrils were like mountain caves, the breasts were as boulders, the wild hair scattered looked like copper, the deep eye sockets were like blind wells, the thighs were like river banks with the limbs as bridges and the abdomen was as a dried up lake.
+(15-17) The gopas and gopîs, who in their hearts, ears and heads were already shocked by the loud yelling, were terrified to see that massive body.
+The mouth had fearful teeth as high as a plow, the nostrils were as big as mountain caves, the breasts were like huge boulders, the scattered hair looked like copper, the deep eye sockets were like overgrown wells, the thighs were like river banks, the limbs resembled dams, and the abdomen looked like a dried-up lake.

 next page